TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Also, I ask that you don't use external libraries.
 I like for these files to be as easy as possible to test, so limiting dependencies is helpful.

+### Fibonacci Sequence

+In mathematics, the Fibonacci numbers are the numbers in the following integer sequence, called the Fibonacci sequence, and characterized by the fact that every number after the first two is the sum of the two preceding ones:

+    1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ...

 ## Plagiarism

 **Please** do not submit work that is copied from another source.
 If work is found to be